astronomer/docs/astro/set-up-data-lineage.md

 ## Extract lineage data from external systems to Astro

-When you integrate an external data lineage system with Astro or you are working with Astro locally and are not using a supported Airflow operator, you need to provide a Deployment namespace, your Organization's OpenLineage URL, and your organization's OpenLineage API key.
-This information is used to send OpenLineage data to the correct place in Astro.
+To send lineage data integrate from an external system to Astro, you need to configure the external system's OpenLineage integration with a Deployment namespace, your Organization's OpenLineage URL, and your organization's OpenLineage API key.
+This information is used to send OpenLineage data to your Astro lineage backend.

-To locate the your Deployment namespace in the Cloud UI, select a Workspace and then copy the value with the format `<text>-<text>-<four-digit-number>` next to the Deployment name.
+To locate your Deployment namespace in the Cloud UI, select a Workspace and then copy the value with the format `<text>-<text>-<four-digit-number>` next to the Deployment name.
 To locate your Organization's OpenLineage URL and OpenLineage API key, go to `https://cloud.<your-astro-base-domain>.io/settings` and copy the values in the **Lineage API Key** and **OpenLineage URL** fields.

+Use the following topics to configure these values in supported external systems and send lineage data from those systems to Astro.

 ### Snowflake and OpenLineage with Airflow